Ben1980/Ben1980/README.md

 # Benjamin Mahr

 I'm a software engineer (with a background in mechanical engineering) and head of the software development department at [KISSsoft AG][kisssoft].
-I'm strongly focused on solutions to keep our over 3m LOC applications maintainable and keeping the architecture of the application neat.
+I'm strongly focused on solutions to keep our over 3M LOC applications maintainable and keeping the architecture of the application neat.
 Besides, I'm part of the core team maintaining and developing the contact analysis (numerical analysis of meshing gears) functionality our software provides.

-I'm strongly convinced of learning and exploring new topics by teaching/explaining them and therefore have my blog [thoughts-on-coding.com][blog] where I occasionally blog about software engineering topics I'm interested in.
+I'm strongly convinced of learning and exploring new topics by teaching/explaining them and therefore I'm running my blog [thoughts-on-coding.com][blog] where I occasionally blog about software engineering topics I'm interested in.

 ## Experience
-* 2018 – today: Software Engineer and Head of Development at [KISSsoft AG][kisssoft]
+* 2018 – today: Software Engineer and Co-Head of Development at [KISSsoft AG][kisssoft]
   * All Tasks as mentioned below
   * Core Technology Planning
-  * Project and Product Planning
+  * Project/Product Planning and Estimation
-  * Leading Development Team
+  * Co-Leading Development Team
-    * 9 Core Product Developer
+    * 12 Core Product Developer
     * 3 Tooling/Web Developer
+  * Co-Leading HR concerns in the Development Department
+    * Interview Process Planning and Implementation
+    * Interviewing candidates
+  * Two-Way contact point between customers/sales/support and development team
+  * Implementation and modernization of Software Development Process
 * 2010 – 2017: Software/Mechanical Engineer at [KISSsoft AG][kisssoft]
-  * Lead development of contact analysis
+  * Lead development of contact analysis and load distribution calculation
     * Requirements Engineering
     * UI/UX Design and Mockups
     * Design of Mathematical- and Software-Algorithms
     * Architecture draft and implementation
+  * Design and implementation of a company internal CRM system
   * Implementation and improvements of test procedures
   * Implementation of a Continuous Integration Process
   * Managing/Maintaining of Development IT-Infrastructure